 Many factors contribute to the rental prices residential landlords can command, but there is one factor whose importance is quickly gaining the recognition it deserves.

 There can be no denying that restaurants have a big effect on house prices.
 Having the right restaurants around the corner can boost the rent of the surrounding area by 20%.

 But that’s not all.
 If a restaurant receives a Michelin Star, the property prices can skyrocket a huge 50% over the regional average.

-This effect is intensified in mixed use property.
-Much of London’s new-build restaurant property is coming into the market as part of mixed use developments.
+This effect is intensified in the mixed-use property.
+Much of London’s new-build restaurant property is coming into the market as part of mixed-use developments.
 The idea is that there is less risk for investors if they don’t place all their eggs in a one-purpose property basket.